Appleseed/learn/docs/portal/install/windows.rst

   If you have never used your computer for Web Hosting before, you may get the following error.

     .. image:: ../images/Web-Hosting-Error.png
-  To fix this, type "Windows Features" in the Control Panel Expand the "Internet Information Services" folder.
+    To fix this, type "Windows Features" in the Control Panel.
+    Expand the "Internet Information Services" folder.
     Expand the "World Wide Web Services" folder.
     Expand the "Application Development Features" folder.
     In this folder make sure to check the following boxes.

     .. image:: ../images/Windows-Features-Instructions.png